Condo Insurance for Owners in Alberta

 Additional condo insurance coverages

 You’re covered for damage caused by fresh water, such as excessive rain, spring run-off and melting snow, coming in at ground level through windows and doors.
-If you can’t get to your unit due to an overland water flood in your condo’s lobby or lower levels, this will help provide you with additional living expenses.
-It also covers belongings kept in your condo’s basement storage unit that are damaged.
+If you can’t get to your unit due to an overland water flood in your condo’s lobby or lower levels, you’d need this coverage to get help with extra living expenses (like living in a hotel).
+It also includes belongings kept in your condo’s basement storage unit that are damaged.
 Coverage offered depends on eligibility.

 If you’re a condo owner in Alberta, hail coverage is included in your policy.
 This means your belongings (like patio furniture or a barbecue) will be repaired or replaced if damaged by hail.